-“The MAX has been a game changer for my training.
+This is what Daniela says about MAX: “The MAX has been a game-changer for my training.
 Having instant feedback from the display that tells me where I am making gains and losses has transformed my sessions and improved my overall efficiency.
 It allows you to really make the most out of your training sessions with the different data display options so you know exactly what techniques or modes are working as you are riding or sailing.
-The MAX is definitely my new favorite training partner!”
+The MAX is definitely my new favourite training partner!”

 Both of my parents were long time windsurfers that raced in everything from the local Friday Night Races at the St Francis Yacht Club to the U.S. Nationals.
 They were commonly seen riding out of the Berkeley Marina.

 My first race was windsurfing in August of 2000.
 It was the San Francisco Classic, a long distance race that takes you on an epic tour around the bay.
 That year about 40 windsurfers started, but only 8 finished.
 But the funny thing is that I was not even born yet; my mom finished the Classic while she was pregnant with me.
 15 years later, I finished 5th out of 25 in the same race on a kite and foil.

 I started taking lessons at the Sherman Island Delta at 11 years old.
 In the late summer of 2013, at 12 years old, I had my first racing experience out of Crissy Field at one of the Thursday Night Races.
 I was hooked on going fast.
 Not long after, I learned how to foil (which made me go even faster).